She grew up in the small town of Napanee, Ontario, Canada. Her name is pronounced AH-vreel la-VEEN. It's French.

 Avril used to write as soon as she got home because she was always grounded.
 She calls herself an "old soul" and is a big believer in sticking to your principles and standing up for yourself.

 Lavigne: "I don't like people putting their lyrics into my songs.
 I want them to be my lyrics." (thanks, Jen - Philadelphia, PA, for above 2)

 Avril has a way of setting fashion trends.
 When she wore ties with her outfits, so did many of her fans.
 On her first Saturday Night Live appearance, she wore a T-shirt for Home Hardware in her hometown of Napanee, and the store sold thousands of them.

-Avril and Sum 41 frontman Deryck Whibley tied the knot on July 15 2006 in Montecito, California.
-They had been engaged since summer 2005.
-The marriage lasted a little more than three years and Lavigne filed for divorce citing irreconcilable differences on October 9, 2009.
+Avril and Sum 41 frontman Deryck Whibley tied the knot on July 15, 2006 in Montecito, California - they had been engaged since summer 2005.
+The marriage lasted a little more than three years, ending on October 9, 2009 when Lavigne filed for divorce, citing irreconcilable differences.
 Despite their personal difficulties, the pair remained friends and Whibley produced eight of the tracks on Lavigne's 2011 album, Goodbye Lullaby. (thanks, Matthew - Fleetwood, England)

 She spent a year in France after her divorce from Deryck Whibley to honor a vow she'd made to learn French.
 "I have my French passport and my dad is from France, but I'm also a French Canadian, so I really wanted to learn French," Avril explained.

 "I was single for the first time and I sold my house in LA, and I'd just finished my world tour and I was like, 'I think I'm going to go to France,'" she continued.
 "I went all by myself, I didn't know anyone and I got an apartment and I did school with Berlitz, five days a week, six hours a day."

 Avril married Nickelback